 Kim Tizzard has worked for the Autism Society of North Carolina for almost 15 years.
 In that time, she has worked with well over 1,000 families regarding a variety of concerns including school issues, crisis situations, and developing positive strategies to overcome challenges in a variety of settings.
-In addition to her personal experience as the mother of a son with autism, Kim has regularly attended training sessions and conferences to stay abreast of best practices and emerging research.
-Kim studied ABA therapy at the Dan Marino Center in Weston, Fla., and ran a home program for her son that incorporated ABA as well as TEACCH techniques.
+In addition to her personal experience as the mother of a son with autism, Ms. Tizzard currently serves as the Director of Family Support.
+In her current role, she supports Autism Resource Specialists and Chapters across the State.
 She advocates for a blended approach in teaching individuals with autism and understands the importance of structure for learning, attending, and independent skills.
-Kim has also worked as a classroom teacher in a self-contained classroom as well as in regular classrooms where children with disabilities were mainstreamed successfully.
+Ms. Tizzard has also worked as a classroom teacher in a self-contained classroom as well as in regular classrooms where children with disabilities were mainstreamed successfully.
 Kim has a Bachelor of Science in Public Relations.

 Together, we can help individuals with autism build fulfilling lives and contribute to their communities through their unique gifts.